Husein-Abdi/Husein-Abdi/README.md

 🤝 **Open to collaborating on:** Laravel & React projects

 ### 🔥 Let's Build Something Amazing!
-💡 *"Code is like humor.
-When you have to explain it, it’s bad."* – Cory House

 ### 🔧 Tech Stack & Skills
 <p align="center">